 If you see any of the above symptoms in yourself or your child, seek medical attention immediately.

 Call the Animal Poison Control Center at (888) 426-4435 or contact your local veterinarian asap if your pet shows any of the above symptoms.

 1. Why are my Alocasia Regal Shield Plant Leaves Dropping and Yellowing?

 The most common causes of yellowing and dropping leaves are improper soil moisture and overwatering of the plant.

-This issue can be easily solved by following a proper watering schedule by watering every alternative day.
+This issue can be easily solved by following a proper watering schedule every alternative day.

 2. Can you Propagate Alocasia Regal Shield in Water?

 Alocasia Regal Shield can be propagated in water, allowing roots to form.

 After the roots have been developed, they can be shifted to a smaller-sized pot to allow proper growth.